ChiaraBi/image-colorization/README.md

 # Vision project
 Project for the university course Vision and Cognitive Services.

-We used a small subset of the ImageNet dataset:
+We used a small subset of both the ImageNet and Pascal datasets:
 - https://github.com/fastai/imagenette
 - https://github.com/EliSchwartz/imagenet-sample-images
 - https://deepai.org/dataset/pascal-voc